Are you a part of the TCPP?

 Formed with just 500 members in 1981, The Teamsters Canadian Pension Plan (TCPP) is a good plan and a powerful arrangement allowing any size group to maximize its retirement benefits to members while providing many advantages.
 To improve your retirement income and to make every one of your hard-earned dollars count – the TCPP is the pension plan that works.

 The principal components of the structure are the Board of Trustees, the Divisional Retirement Committees and the professional consulting organizations that are called upon by the Board and the Committees to help carry out their activities.
 The Board can create subcommittees on an ad hoc basis to deal with specific issues that require in-depth analysis.

-Understanding your Pension Plan: RRSP versus Multi-employer Pension Plans
+Understanding your Pension Plan: Your Monthly Pension Payment Options

-Stay tuned for the next installment of our 5-part series on the retirement income system.
+Stay tuned for the last installment of our 5-part series on the retirement income system!

 The TCPP is the pension plan that works.

 Improve your retirement income and make every one of your hard-earned dollars count.